Why Choose an Industrial Browser for Your Mobile Applications?

 The RFID team at CSSI Technologies is ready to discuss your business processes and benefits of RFID.
 We can help you identify the best workflow to target with an RFID Pilot.
 Please contact us to discuss RFID today.

-Ready to purchase label printers for your business?
-If you are new to printers, here is a brief explainer on the different categories of printer available for you.
+Ready to purchase barcode printers for your business?
+If you are new to printers, here is a brief explainer on the different types of label printers available for you.
 It’s important to consult with an expert like CSSI to ensure you are ultimately choosing the right model.

 Print Process – Thermal Transfer or Direct Thermal?

-When it comes to selecting a printer, the first thing is to understand the best type of print process for your application.
-Typically, you will choose between thermal transfer and direct thermal.
-In specialty cases where color labels are necessary, you may do best with color inkjet.
+When it comes to selecting an industrial label printer, the first thing is to understand the best type of print process for your application.
+Typically, you will choose between a direct thermal label printer or thermal transfer label printer.
+In specialty cases where color labels are necessary, you may do best with color inkjet .
 Once you know the print process you wish to use, you can select the best class of printer for you.

 1. Desktop label printers